 My sister-in-law just wrote this, and I love it so much.
-This reflects almost exactly what I’ve been feeling the past few weeks.
+It reflects almost exactly what I’ve been feeling the past few weeks.
+There’s been a disconnect, a shift in power in my life.
 I’m not even sure when the shift took place or even if there is one moment where everything changed.

-- I care about my husband.
+I care about my husband.
 I have struggled with this, and I feel bad for struggling with this.
-But I care deeply about this person who has stuck with me, knowing that there is something good under anxiety, that someday I would peel back my depression and start to really care again.
+But I care deeply about this person who has stuck with me through anxiety and depression, and my anger towards the church that he still loves.
+I like to think that he must have known there is something good under all of my anger and sadness, hopeful that I would peel it all back and start to care again.
 I don’t know if he actually knew that, but he stuck around until it happened, and I like that a lot.

 So that’s where I’m at.
 I miss old friends and I miss seeing my therapist, and I suppose one day I’ll see those old friends and wonder what happened.
 I suppose one day I’ll have a breakdown and sit crying in my therapist’s office, begging him to tell me what to do.
 That kind of thing is inevitable.
 But for now, I don’t need it, because for right now, I feel capable of caring about things and people.
 Life is bright and shiny and new.